COVID-19 Update – SERO is open. We continue to consult, evaluate and treat patients and their families at our existing locations.

 • Treating cuts and scrapes properly

-Your cancer care team may also suggest filgrastim.
-This medication helps your blood marrow produce WBCs.
+Your cancer care team may also suggest medications that help your blood marrow produce white blood cells which help to reduce the risk of infection

 Immune System Recovery After Radiation Therapy